Small Business Startup Tips

 The Right Accountant

-7. You must have a close relationship with a good CPA (Accountant), and a good bank, and a good business attorney.
-Your knowledge of small business accounting should be through, so you can choose a competant accountant.
+7. You must have a close relationship with a good CPA (Accountant), a good bank, and a good business attorney.
+Your knowledge of small business accounting should be thorough so that you can choose a competent accountant.
 The wrong or missing accounting could damage your business for life.

 Understand Leases

-8. You must understand the different types of business leases there are, and that you could loose all of your personal property (home etc.), if you default on a business lease.
-Research the types of leases, they are: 1) Net, 2) Net, Net, 3) Net, Net, Net.
+8. You must understand the different types of business leases there are and that you could lose all of your personal property (home etc.) if you default on a business lease.
+Research the types of leases; they are: 1) Net, 2) Net, Net, 3) Net, Net, Net.

-Many people sign Net-Net-Net leases with a 5 or 10 year commitment without knowing what it means.
-Business leases is an area that causes many small businesses to fail, understanding a lease is complicated.
+Many people sign Net-Net-Net leases with a five or 10-year commitment without knowing what it means.
+Business leases are an area that causes many small businesses to fail, and understanding a lease is complicated.

 Obtain a good real estate attorney to advise you on the different types of leases and negotiate one you can afford as a new business.
-You may consider starting with a month-to-month lease if you are using your own money, instead of bank financing, and you don’t have to do leasehold improvements.
+You may consider starting with a month-to-month lease if you use your own money instead of bank financing, and you don’t have to make leasehold improvements.

 Your Bank Loan Tied to Your Lease

-If you have a 5 or 10 year loan, or if you expensive leasehold improvements and you are on a month to month rental.
-You could be asked to leave any time.
+If you have a five or 10-year loan, or if you have expensive leasehold improvements and are on a month-to-month rental.
+You could be asked to leave at any time.

-I have signed two 5-year leases with a previous business I owned, I feel this makes me fairly competant to discuss business leases.
+I have signed two 5-year leases with a previous business I owned; I feel this makes me fairly competent in discussing business leases.

 I’m so glad you started with getting a mentor.
 Mentorship is the most overlooked success tool there is.
 All great tips for entrepreneurs – and the timing is great since there are so many now looking to start their own business.